Skip to Content

 Gas

-Propane-powered water heaters are great for boondocking as they use virtually no electricity.
+A propane water heater is great for boondocking as it uses virtually no electricity.

 With an LP gas water heater, a small spark is produced from a 12-volt power source that ignites the burner.
 That spark, along with the thermostat that controls the heater, is why gas units use “virtually” no electricity (but not zero).
-They simply need a small amount of 12V power to ignite and control them.
-But there’s no electricity at all required to heat the water.
+They simply need a small amount of 12V power to ignite and control them, but no electricity at all is used to actually heat the water.

 The water heater panel in our RV